History of the Jews in Libya: Ottoman rule

-The aggravated conditions in the late Ottoman period in Libya led to a marked rise in intolerance and contempt as anti-Jewish sentiments, formerly unknown, set down roots.
+The aggravated conditions in the late Ottoman period in Libya led to a marked rise in intolerance and contempt as anti-Jewish sentiments, grew in popularity.
 Incidents of arson, murder, robbery and looting increased, with local authorities and rulers failing to apply the laws protecting Jews laid out by the central ottoman government.
 Illustrative examples of such attitudes were the sacking of synagogues in Misrata in 1864 and 1897; an arson attack on that in Zliten in 1867, for which damages were later paid.
 In 1880 the synagogue at Az-Zāwiyah was plundered.
 Due to the negligence of the authorities such as the resident walis in punishing the culprits, frequent attacks on Jewish families and theft of their property led to cases of murders in reports for 1880 and 1897.
 In 1870, a Jewish notable, Saul Raccah was murdered.
 His killer was sentenced to 15 years imprisonment but later amnestied.
 A Jewish moneylender was murdered in 1880.
 Exceptions to such abuses are known.
 An incident of plundering at Amruss in 1901 lead to full redress and a return of stolen property thanks to the intervention of the local wali.

 During the Ottoman period, Jewish families from Tripoli were attracted to Benghazi.
 This period gave new life and impetus to the Libyan Jewish community.

 In 1745 epidemics and poverty drove out the inhabitants, but around 1,750 members of the previous Jewish community returned and reconstructed the community, which began to flourish with the arrival of Jewish families from Italy.

 In the 18th and 19th centuries Benghazi had 400 Jewish families divided into two groups, those of the town and the surrounding region and those who were born in Tripoli and Italy, they both recognised the authority of one rabbi, but each had its own synagogue.

 The Muslim brotherhood of the Sanusiya was well-disposed toward the Jews of Benghazi, appreciating their economic-mercantile contributions and their peaceful attitude.
 The community enjoyed a complete freedom, and were not forced to live in a special quarter.
 Because of their commercial activity the town became an important trading centre for Europe and Africa.